robert-laws/robert-laws.github.io/my_collections/_posts/2017-08-21-the_power_of_blocks.md

 ---

-Having a fairly good background in Javascript, the concept of a block in Ruby is a bit different for me.
-Yes, Javascript does have a few features similar to blocks (anonymous functions), but I'm feeling that blocks in Ruby are something unique in many ways.
+Having a fairly good background in Javascript, the concept of a block in Ruby is a bit different for me. <!-- more -->Yes, Javascript does have a few features similar to blocks (anonymous functions), but I'm feeling that blocks in Ruby are something unique in many ways.
 I'm making progress through procedural Ruby at the moment and felt like I made a mental breakthrough getting the hang of blocks (so far...).

 The coolest application of a block was something we're learning in the course content.
 Roughly, the idea of taking a collection that is being enumerated over and passing the individual collection items to a block is very powerful.
 The block can be just about anything, which means that the originating method can be set and reused - allowing the blocks to be unique given any particular requirements.